Optimization of a Moving Sensor Trajectory for Observing a Point Scalar Source in Turbulent Flow: Abstract

 \section{Abstract}

-We propose a strategy for optimizing a sensor trajectory in order to estimate the time dependence of a localized scalar source in turbulent channel flow.
+We propose a strategy for optimizing a sensor trajectory in order to estimate the time dependence of a localized scalar source in a turbulent enviornment.
+We develop and test the algorithm in turbulent channel flow.
 The approach leverages the view of the adjoint scalar field as the sensitivity of measurement to a possible source.
 A cost functional is constructed so that the optimal sensor trajectory maintains a high sensitivity and low temporal variation in the measured signal, for a given source location.
 This naturally leads to the adjoint-of-adjoint equation based on which the sensor trajectory is iteratively optimized.
-It is shown that the estimation performance based on the measurement obtained by a sensor moving along the optimal trajectory is drastically improved from that achieved with a stationary sensor.
-It is also shown that the ratio of the fluctuation and the mean of the sensitivity for a given sensor trajectory can be used as a diagnostic tool to evaluate the resultant performance.
+It is shown that the estimation accuracy based on the measurement from a sensor moving along the optimal trajectory is drastically improved from that achieved with a stationary sensor.
+It is also shown that the ratio of the fluctuation and the mean of the sensitivity for a given sensor trajectory can be used as a diagnostic tool to evaluate the resulting performance.
 Based on this finding, we propose a new cost functional which only includes the ratio without any adjustable parameters, and demonstrate its effectiveness in predicting the time dependence of scalar release from the source.

 \newcount\ndots \drawline#1#2{\raise 2.5pt\vbox{\hrule width #1pt height #2pt}} \spacce#1{ #1pt} \solid{\drawline{24}{.5}\nobreak\ } \bdash{\hbox{\drawline{4}{.5}\spacce{2}}} \dashed{\bdash\bdash\bdash\bdash\nobreak\ } \bdot{\hbox{\drawline{1}{.5}\spacce{2}}} \dotted{\hbox{\leaders\bdot 24pt}\nobreak\ } \chndash{\hbox {\drawline{8.5}{.5}\spacce{2}\drawline{3}{.5}\spacce{2}\drawline{8.5}{.5}}\nobreak\ } \chndot{\hbox {\drawline{9.5}{.5}\spacce{2}\drawline{1}{.5}\spacce{2}\drawline{9.5}{.5}}\nobreak\ } \chndotdot{\hbox {\drawline{8}{.5}\spacce{2}\drawline{1}{.5}\spacce{2}\drawline{1}{.5}\spacce{2}\drawline{8}{.5}}\nobreak\ } \chndotdotdot{\hbox {\drawline{8}{.5}\spacce{2}\drawline{1}{.5}\spacce{2}\drawline{1}{.5}\spacce{2}\drawline{1}{.5}\spacce{2}\drawline{8}{.5}}\nobreak\ } \trian{\raise 1.25pt\hbox{$\scriptscriptstyle\triangle$}\nobreak\ } \circle{$\circ$\nobreak\ } \diam{$\diamond$\nobreak\ } \solidcircle{$\bullet$\nobreak\ }